-Berries are very low glycemic, and won’t lead to blood-sugar spikes as is the case with some fruit.
-Blood-sugar dysregulation is the number one cause of inflammation in the body.
-If you want a radiant complexion, control your blood sugar.
+Berries are extremely low glycemic, and won’t lead to blood-sugar spikes like some fruit.
+Blood-sugar swings are the number one cause of inflammation in the body so if you want a radiant complexion, control your blood sugar.

-Berries are low in calories, are an exceptional source of vitamin E, vitamin C, fiber, polyphenols, and are packed with antioxidants.
-The skin uses nutrients to produce collagen, which is the main building block for smooth, supple, and youthful-looking skin.
+These colorful little morsels are also low in calories, are an exceptional source of fiber, polyphenols, and the antioxidants vitamins C and E. The skin uses vital nutrients to produce collagen, which is the main building block for smooth, supple, and youthful-looking skin.

 Don’t you just love it when one of your favorite foods is densely packed with nutrition?
-Dark chocolate, that boasts a high cocoa content, contains soluble fiber, magnesium, copper, iron, manganese, phosphorus, zinc, selenium, and potassium.
-No wonder it makes us feel so good!
-If you buy dark chocolate that is 75% cocoa, the sugar content will be extremely low, with an impressive antioxidant level.
-The polyphenols, catechins, and flavanols inherent in dark chocolate have antioxidant properties, surpassing acai and blueberries.
+Dark chocolate, which boasts a high cocoa content, contains soluble fiber, magnesium, copper, iron, manganese, phosphorus, zinc, selenium, and potassium.
+No wonder it makes us feel so good.

 If you’re one of the few that don’t like the texture of avocados, you can receive the benefits by consuming avocado oil.
 It’s highly nourishing and moisturizing, which is excellent for conditions, such as eczema and psoriasis.
 You can also apply avocado oil topically to decrease inflammation, promote wound healing, and stimulate collagen.

-Green tea is amazing for the skin thanks to its high concentrations of catechins.
-Catechins are a type of flavonoid, with both anti-oxidant and anti-inflammatory properties.
+Green tea is fabulous for the skin thanks to its high concentrations of catechins, a type of flavonoid with both antioxidant and anti-inflammatory properties.
 Antioxidants are effective at reducing free-radical damage, which is linked to premature aging, glycation, and chronic disease.

-Free radicals are unstable molecules that are linked to oxidative stress.
-Oxidative stress damages the cells of the body, and causes wrinkles.
+Free radicals are unstable molecules that are linked to oxidative stress, which damages the cells, causing wrinkles.
 This is why antioxidant-rich foods are effective at preventing and mitigating oxidative stress.
-The main catechin in green tea is epigallocatechin gallate (EGCG), and is what gives green tea its antioxidant properties.
+The main catechin in green tea is epigallocatechin gallate (EGCG), it’s what makes green tea such a superb antioxidant.
 EGCG is helpful in treating acne, and may even balance hormones.

 Do you have an inflammatory skin condition that’s been difficult to treat?
 Let me know in the comments:)